officialgazette/announcement-model/README.md

 Each announcement type (synonymous with entry form on the GUI) consists of various elements (representing one or more input fields on the form).

-## The data types ##
+## The value types ##

-The data type set consists of complex and simple data types.
-Complex data types are:
+The data type set consists of complex and simple value types.
+Value types can contain rules, the value types and the associated rules are explained in the next section

+### Person ###
-- person (can be natural or legal persons)
+Person can be a natural or a legal person.
+The person type should be used when either natural or legal person is possible.
-- natural person
-- legal person
-- address
-- dateFromTo

-Simple types are:
-- string
-- int
-- date
-- duration
-- time

-> [!NOTE]
-> The data type set is stored statically in the system and cannot be changed.
+### Natural Person ###
+Description will follow soon

-### The Business Rules ###
+### Legal Person ###

-The static types can contain general business cases and constraints.
-These are continuously supplemented and described here.

-**Legal Person**

 Business Rule "Mandatory UID" in Legal Person:
 Under certain circumstances, the UID number is mandatory for legal persons.
 The following flowchart describes in which cases a UID number is mandatory.